Sometimes what’s needed is a little more than just building advice.

 Forced decisions and decisions made when knowledge is poor are often bad decisions and these can result in some costly mistakes.

 When undertaking a building project always carry out plenty of research.
-Unfortunately, many of us may not have the time or even the inclination, in some cases, but like most things preparation is key.
+Unfortunately, many of us may not have the time or even, in some cases, have the inclination, but like most things preparation is key.

 A qualified architectural interior designer can guide you as to what preparation to carry out.